 The total hike time was a little over 4 hours.
 We had lunch about 6 hours before the hike and only water on our ascent and descent and were wobbling on our feet and slipping in the lava gravel when we finally returned to “camp” and the temperature was still way above 30 C.

 We arrived back around 10:30 pm, had a major confrontation regarding the gas masks with our menopausal guide, who we found lazing on a mat chatting and laughing with the drivers and then had dinner consisting of pasta and salad and warm water.
 The same thing we had for lunch.
 It really isn’t that hard to make nice meals under limited conditions.
-We have had many memorable meals prepared on two hot plates in the middle of nowhere.
+We have had many memorable meals prepared on two hot plates in the middle of nowhere so whats the problem?

 Below is our sleeping quarters.
 Ours is on the right without the thatched roof.
 The kitchen was on the left and was very noisy at 4:00 am.
 There were no toilets.
 We had to make our way into a lava field and evaluate large lava protrusions and determine if they would block your bum from prying eyes.
 This was not dig and cover.
 The ground is solid lava so you poop and hope somehow the very arid air and high temperatures will render your poop into a non-squishable, don’t get stuck in my shoes lump of, well, dried poop.

-The next morning our final 3 day leg was starting at 9:00 am in the town of Mekele.
-We asked how long the drive was from our hotel to Mekele?
-The answer.
-Two more hours.
+Our final 3 day leg before heading back to Addis was starting at 9:00 am tomorrow morning in the town of Mekele.
+We asked how long the drive was from our hotel to Mekele and the answer was more hours.
 Two surprises!

-We didn’t have time to stop for lunch but we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
+Enroute to our hotel we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
 The site is considered to be the largest and most impressive archeological sites in the Horn of Africa.
 We had time to view the Great Temple, the oldest standing structure in Ethiopia and a small Byzantine church where we were shown some incredibly preserved ancient stone slabs with Sabaean inscriptions and many hundred years old paper tombs with original drawings and writings.

 This was a highlight as the rest of the visit was anti-climatic.
 The temple was supported by scaffolding and was looking very ignored however the mind does still wander.